Caroline Werner Gannett papers, 1888-1978.

 Frank Gannett Newspaperboy Scholarship, Inc

-Golden Anniversary White House Conference on Children and Youth (Location of meeting:
+Golden Anniversary White House Conference on Children and Youth (Location of meeting: Washington, D.C.).
+Date of meeting or treaty signing: (1960 :.)

 Places: